openstack/ironic-specs/specs/kilo-implemented/root-device-hints.rst

 to be used for the deployment.

 .. note::
-    When specifing device size as a hint operator needs to make sure that the value doesn't conflict with the local_gb properties of the node.
+    When specifying device size as a hint operator needs to make sure that the value doesn't conflict with the local_gb properties of the node.
     This is going to be documented as part of this spec.